-Copies of SDSs for all hazardous chemicals to which employees are exposed or are potentially exposed will be kept in the SDS Coordinator's office, all skill labs, and LRC.
+Copies of SDSs for all hazardous chemicals to which employees are exposed or are potentially exposed will be kept in the SDS Coordinator's office, all skill labs, and the LRC.
 SDSs will be readily available to all employees during each work shift.
-If an SDS is not available, contact the SDS Coordinator, the Program Director, Dean of Nursing, or the Director of Education.
+If an SDS is not available, contact the SDS Coordinator, the Program Director, the Director of Education, or the Campus President.